History And school Of Life Drive Djokovic Through Controversies - UrduPoint

 History And 'school Of Life' Drive Djokovic Through Controversies

-Melbourne, (UrduPoint / Pakistan Point News - 28th Jan, 2023 ) :Novak Djokovic stands on the brink of a record-equalling 22nd Grand Slam title and it is his determination to be the greatest ever which drives him on through the controversies.
+Melbourne, (UrduPoint / Pakistan Point News - 29th Jan, 2023 ) :Novak Djokovic, who won a record-equalling 22nd Grand Slam title on Sunday, is driven on through controversy by his determination to be the greatest ever.

-The 35-year-old Serb is already one major clear of Roger Federer and victory over Stefanos Tsitsipas in the Australian Open final on Sunday will draw him level with Rafael Nadal.
+The Serb's victory over Stefanos Tsitsipas in the Australian Open final drew him level with great rival Rafael Nadal at the top of the list of all-time men's major champions.

-For Djokovic, it matters to be the best and he has a strong sense of his historical place in tennis.
+For 35-year-old Djokovic, it matters to be the best, and he has a strong sense of his historical place in tennis.

 But he also keeps ploughing on through the highs and lows because it is "a great school of life".

-"I play professional tennis for several different reasons," he said in Melbourne.
+"I play professional tennis for several different reasons," he said in Melbourne ahead of his latest title triumph.

 "Some personal reason is that I feel on the tennis court I always have an opportunity to learn something new about myself, I guess fight with my own demons that I guess we all have.